CarlWillemHoehle/CarlWillemHoehle/README.md

   - scripting

 Main project:
-  **automatic design of modular pharma plant for multi-well plates and tubes using MBSE and generative design processes**
+  **automatic design of modular pharma plant for multi-well plates and tubes using MachineLearning and generative design processes**